zach401/acnportal/CONTRIBUTING.md

 ## Reporting issues

-When reporting issues please include as much detail as possible about your operating system, acnportal version and python version, along with versions of dependencies, namely acnportal.
+When reporting issues please include as much detail as possible about your operating system, acnportal version and python version, along with versions of dependencies.
 Whenever possible, please
 also include a brief, self-contained code example that demonstrates the problem.